If you would like to receive our action alerts in your email inbox, send a request to smpa@sanmateopeaceaction.org

 U.S. law is supposed to prohibit the transfer of U.S. weapons to countries who use such weapons to commit human rights violations.
 The Biden administration actually tightened the rules on arms transfers to say that weapons shouldn’t be transferred if they are “more likely than not” to be used in atrocities.[3]
 Clearly, in Gaza, the killing of thousands of civilians and the destruction of schools, apartment blocks, hospitals, refugee camps etc. violates this standard.
 Congress can use its powers to enforce this policy.

-Action: Contact Rep. Kevin Mullin or Anna Eshoo, or whomever represents you, and tell them to work to block a pending arms shipment to Israel – in part by supporting H.J.
-Res.
-102. Mention that the weapons in question could be used in human rights violations...which is in turn a violation of U.S. law.
+Action: Contact Rep. Mullin or Liccardo, or whomever represents you, and tell them to work to block a pending arms shipment to Israel.
+Mention that the weapons in question could be used in human rights violations...which is in turn a violation of U.S. law.

 1. Omar unveils resolution to block weapons sale to Israel, The Hill, NICK ROBERTSON, November 16, 2023